merle-stadhouders/live-translator/README.md

 # 🗣️ Live Translator — Multilingual Voice Assistant

-Speak into your browser in one language and hear it spoken back in another, in a natural-sounding voice.
-Built to showcase **ElevenLabs' multilingual Speech-to-Text and Text-to-Speech** APIs.
+Speak into your browser in one language and hear it spoken back in another, in a natural-sounding voice, with **ElevenLabs' multilingual Speech-to-Text and Text-to-Speech** APIs.

 ![Live Translator screenshot](docs/screenshot.png)